TitusMago/Small_file_size_website_Internet_Presence/README.md

 1. Download & extract a zip file for this project.
 2. Double click index.html file.
 3. Project opens on your default browser.
-4. To look at code, double click files in this repository.
+4. To look at code, click files in this repository.